Yes, transistors can be replaced in almost all cases, with excellent results when done correctly.

 Substitution

-I’ve lost count of the number of pieces I’ve repaired where the problem has been incorrect replacement transistors, rather than dead ones.
+I’ve lost count of the number of pieces I’ve repaired where the problem was incorrect replacement transistors, rather than dead ones.
 Incorrect or poorly matched parts can lead to distortion, noise, overheating or premature failure.
 Therefore, a good working understanding of transistor specifications is critically important.

 Stock